San Diego Divorce Lawyer

 - Complete and file a Summons, which informs your spouse of the divorce proceedings

-- File a Declaration of Disclosure, which is a form that provides information about your assets and debts
+- File a Declaration of Disclosure, which supplies your asset and debt information

-- File a Judgment of Dissolution of Marriage, which is the final document that officially dissolves your marriage
+- File a Judgment of Dissolution of Marriage, which concludes the divorce process

 - Pay the filing fee for divorce in San Diego County